-As experts in government grant accounting, with over 30 years of experience, clients from coast-to-coast, and over \$4 billion in awards managed, we know all the agencies, regulations, and how to help you avoid the pitfalls.
+As experts in government award accounting, with over 40 years of experience, clients from coast-to-coast, and over \$5 billion in awards managed, we know all the agencies, regulations, and how to help you avoid the pitfalls.
 We also know how to help you manage risk in accordance with your business goals.